hipe/tmx/doc/019-normalizing-sys-path.md

-since the overarching goal of our `sys.path` hacking it to make it _one_ _normalized list of paths_ that's consisent throughout all our sub-projects, it would make sense that you would want to DRY this hacking by certralizing the code in one file that other files import.
+since the overarching goal of our `sys.path` hacking it to make it _one_ _normalized list of paths_ that's consisent throughout all our sub-projects, it would make sense that you would want to DRY this hacking by centralizing the code in one file that other files import.

 but this presents a catch-22:

-without hacking `sys.path`, we cannot from a given entrypoint file "reach up" to another file (module). (try it.) another way of saying it is that if you're entrypoint file is not at the top of your [sub-]project, you're gonna have a bad time.
+without hacking `sys.path`, we cannot (from one given entrypoint file) "reach up" to another file (module). (try it.) another way of saying it is that if you're entrypoint file is not at the top of your [sub-]project, you're gonna have a bad time.